Quebec's proposed electoral reforms would give regions more power

 "Ultimately, this is not Montreal against the rest of Quebec.
 It's to make sure that we have more accurate representations of all the thoughts and philosophies at the [National Assembly]."

-The CAQ introduced legislation Wednesday aimed at creating a system of mixed proportional representation, and it requires voters to approve the plan in a referendum to coincide with the next election, set for 2022.
+Bill 39 also requires voters to approve the plan in a referendum likely to coincide with the next provincial election, set for 2022.

-The CAQ had promised in the last election to make changes to the electoral system in its first mandate.
+The CAQ promised in the last election campaign to reform the electoral system and introduce proportional representation.